 The Journal of Conventional Weapons Destruction is a forum for international discourse on issues relating to post-conflict environments and explosive hazards clearance for the humanitarian mine action (HMA) and conventional weapons destruction (CWD) community.
-Its purpose is to act as a conduit through which HMA/CWD operators—including nongovernmental organizations, governments/militaries, academics and practitioners—present and share information on pertinent issues, practices, experiences, case studies, and new technologies/methodologies in the HMA and CWD field.
-Since its first publication in 1997, The Journal continues to function as a historical resource for the community of practice, presenting a chronological reflection on the developments within HMA/CWD.
+The publication is a conduit through which HMA/CWD operators—including nongovernmental organizations, governments/militaries, academics and practitioners—present and share information on pertinent issues, practices, experiences, case studies, and new technologies/methodologies in the HMA and CWD field.
+Since its first publication in 1997, The Journal functions as a platform to share new ideas, successes, and lessons learned, as well as a historical resource for the community of practice, presenting a chronological reflection on the developments within HMA/CWD.

 The Journal was first published in 1997, and is the longest continuous source of information mine action in the world.
 The Journal has a print circulation of more than 2,400 with two-thirds of The Journal's subscription based outside of the United States.
 The publication is read in print and online in more than 160 countries.